ismartcoding/plain-app/README.md

 - Video and audio playback: Play videos and audios in the app and on the webpage.
 - Backup and export: Backup and export your app data for safekeeping.
 - ChatGPT conversation UI (web only)
-- SMS, Call logs: Read your SMS and call logs on webpage.(Apk only)
+- SMS, Calls: Read your SMS and calls on webpage.(Apk only)
 - And more features are planned for the future.

 PlainApp's minimalist design is intentional, so you can focus on what matters most: your valuable data.